They only knew each other online. They finally met in real life, and it was amazing.

 Just kidding: Here's the real, heart-warming video.
 Note how it starts with the most important question: "Are you real?"
 (Always ask that!
 You never know when it's just a lizard person trying to fool you into a state of false security!)

 You ever see a hug that long?
-Here's the full video if you're looking to turn your day from lackluster to "so full of joy, I gotta take off early and go sit in a park and contemplate life or something."
+I gotta take off early and go sit in a park and contemplate life or something."

 Kylie and Jalyssa got to spend the night together, and it appears that their friendship has only grown stronger.
 They found (nice, friendly, platonic) love in an online place, and it seems like the recipe for a lifelong friendship.
 They even wore matching pajamas!